Enable Intrusion Prevention and monitor network traffic for exploits using Detect

 After you apply Intrusion Prevention rules, monitor system performance and Intrusion

+improve performance.
 (See Performance tips for Intrusion Prevention.)

 Check Intrusion Prevention events